jhell85/epi_programming_quiz/README.md

 Behavoir | Input | Output
 :---------:|:------:|:------:
-The program takes in input and console.log a 'click' | 'any word' | 'click' The program takes in any words and console logs the output | 'learning to code' | 'learning to code'
+The program will let you click through slides and gather data based on your answer | select answer | move to next slide The program will take what data it has obtained from the quiz and give a result | submit final question | display results to user

 ## Support